cerebral-legacy/cerebral-model-baobab/README.md

   error: null
 }, options);

-// Any default input you want each action to receive const defaultInput = {
+// Any utils you want each action to receive const services = {
-  utils: {
   request: request
-  }
 };

 // Instantiate the controller
-export default Controller(model, defaultInput);
+export default Controller(model, services);
 ```
 With Baobab you can also map state using facets, read more about that [here](https://github.com/Yomguithereal/baobab/issues/278).